 Ursula graduated from the Peabody Conservatory in 2012 with degrees in oboe performance and music education.
 She studied oboe with Jane Marvine, and participated in master classes led by Kathy Greenbank, Katherine Needleman, and Liang Wang.
 While a student, Ursula worked as an intern on the Evolution Contemporary Music Series, and studied composition with Evolution Series founder Dr. Judah Adashi.
 Ursula has performed with contemporary music ensembles and orchestras throughout the Pacific Northwest, including Cursive, Olympia Symphony, Seattle Metropolitan Chamber Orchestra, Seattle Modern Orchestra, Seattle Rock Orchestra, The Sound Ensemble, and Symphony Tacoma.

 Ursula also has a great depth of experience in education and community outreach.
-She currently serves as the Education Coordinator for Seattle Metropolitan Chamber Orchestra, and has previously worked as a Teaching Artist with the Seattle Symphony, a composition teacher with the Junior Bach program, a site coordinator with the Creative Access Outreach program, and a section coach with the Peabody Youth Orchestra.
-In public schools, outreach programs, and as a private instructor, Ursula has guided students of all ages in composing new music, drawing on her own background as a composer, arranger, and new music specialist.
+She is an elementary music teacher practicing the Kodály approach in the Renton School District, and currently serves as the secretary of Northwest Kodály Educators.
+She has previously worked as a Teaching Artist with the Seattle Symphony, a composition teacher with the Junior Bach program, Education Coordinator for Seattle Metropolitan Chamber Orchestra, a site coordinator with the Creative Access Outreach program, and a section coach with the Peabody Youth Orchestra.
+When she's not teaching or playing oboe, Ursula enjoys singing, science fiction, tabletop games, and visiting national parks.

 Photo by Dawndra Budd